jdredman/rs-extension/README.md

 ## Customization

-Feel free to modify any of the files to customize your sidebar:
-- Edit `popup.html` to change the content
+You can modify this extension by:
-- Modify `style.css` to update the appearance
+- Adding more Ramsey Solutions products to the app switcher
-- Extend `popup.js` to add more functionality
+- Changing the input field functionality

-## Note About Icons
+- Updating the styling to match design changes

+## Development Notes

 The icons in this project are SVG placeholders.
-For a production extension, you should replace them with proper PNG icons.
+For a production extension, you should replace them with proper PNG icons with the official Ramsey Solutions logo.

+## Ramsey Solutions Branding

+This extension uses the following Ramsey Solutions brand colors:
+- Primary Blue: #0084c1
+- Green: #007935
+- Orange: #f27a00